Career of Cristiano Ronaldo: 2015–2017: All-time Real Madrid top scorer and fifth Ballon d'Or

-Ronaldo's four goals in a 7–1 home win over Celta de Vigo on 5 March 2016 took his total to 252 goals in La Liga, becoming the competition's second-highest scorer in history behind Messi.
-He scored a hat-trick against VfL Wolfsburg to send his club into the Champions League semi-finals.
-The treble took his tally in the competition to 16 goals, making him the top scorer for the fourth consecutive season and the fifth overall.
-Suffering apparent fitness issues, Ronaldo gave a poorly-received performance in the final against Atlético, in a repeat of the 2014 final, though his penalty in the subsequent shoot-out secured Madrid's 11th victory.
-For the sixth successive year, he ended the season having scored over 50 goals across all competitions.
+Ronaldo's four goals in a 7–1 win over Celta de Vigo on 5 March 2016 brought his total to 252 goals in La Liga, making him the league's second-highest all-time scorer behind Messi.
+In April, he scored a hat-trick in the Champions League quarter-finals, and in the final he scored during the penalty shoot-out as Madrid secured their 11th Champions League title.
+His 16 Champions League goals made him the event's top scorer for the fourth consecutive season.
+For the sixth year in a row, he finished the season with over 50 goals across all competitions.
 For his efforts during the season, he received the UEFA Best Player in Europe Award for a second time.